HakuyaLabs/warudo-docs/docs/misc/optimizing-performance.md

 :::info
 On an Intel i9-9900k + NVIDIA RTX 2080 Ti configuration, running Warudo at 1080p resolution (with a NiloToon-rendered model and a high-precision 3D [environment ](../assets/environment.md)as the background) and playing Elden Ring at high graphics settings, with OBS recording at 1080p, the frame rate stays stable at around 45 FPS.
 :::

-## I have selected a camera for motion capture, but my camera does not turn on / camera feed is black.&#x20;

-Some antivirus software may block programs that are not on their whitelist from accessing the camera.
-Please disable the camera protection function of your antivirus software, or add Warudo to the whitelist.

-Also note that Warudo currently does not support IP cameras (such as [DroidCam](https://play.google.com/store/apps/details?id=com.dev47apps.droidcam)).

-## I need other help!

-Please join our [Discord](https://discord.gg/Df8qYYBFhH), or contact [tiger@warudo.app](mailto:tiger@warudo.app).